-His wife Melania is joining him on the visit and will spend today with Philip May, as the US President and the Prime Minister hold bilateral talks over a working lunch at Chequers.
+His wife Melania will join him on the visit and will spend the day with Philip May, as the US President and the Prime Minister hold bilateral talks over a working lunch at Chequers.

 What's on the itinerary?

-Mr Trump arrived in the UK on board Air Force One at 1pm on Thursday, straight from the Nato summit in Brussels where confronted the US's European allies over levels of defence spending.
+Mr Trump arrives in the UK on board Air Force One on Thursday afternoon, straight from the Nato summit in Brussels where he is expected to confront the US's European allies over levels of defence spending.

-The President and his wife Melania were then guests of honour at a dinner for around 100 guests in the spectacular setting of Blenheim Palace in Oxfordshire.
+That evening the President and his wife Melania will then be guests of honour at a dinner for around 100 guests in the spectacular setting of Blenheim Palace in Oxfordshire.

 The monumental 18th-century country house, built for the first Duke of Marlborough as a reward for his military victories, was the birthplace of Sir Winston Churchill, a personal hero of the President.

-The event began with a military ceremony in the Great Court of the Palace, where the bands of the Scots, Irish and Welsh Guards played the Liberty Fanfare, Amazing Grace, and the National Emblem.
+The event will begin with a military ceremony in the Great Court of the Palace, where the bands of the Scots, Irish and Welsh Guards will play the Liberty Fanfare, Amazing Grace, and the National Emblem.

-Hosted by the Prime Minister, guests at the dinner included leaders of UK business sectors including financial services, travel, creative industries, food and drink, engineering, tech, infrastructure, pharmaceuticals and defence.
+Hosted by the Prime Minister, guests at the dinner will include leaders of UK business sectors including financial services, travel, creative industries, food and drink, engineering, tech, infrastructure, pharmaceuticals and defence.

 Downing Street said the dinner was intended to "celebrate the strong business links between our two countries" at a time when the UK is hoping to strike a free trade deal with the US following Brexit.

-During dinner, the Countess of Wessex's Orchestra was expected to perform a series of classic British and American music hits.
-And on his departure, Mr Trump was to be "piped out" by the Royal Regiment of Scotland.
+During dinner, the Countess of Wessex's Orchestra will perform a series of classic British and American music hits.
+And on his departure, Mr Trump will be "piped out" by the Royal Regiment of Scotland.

-The President and his wife then travelled back to the US Ambassador's London residence Winfield House, in Regent's Park.
+The President and his wife will spend Friday night at the US Ambassador's London residence Winfield House, in Regent's Park.

 They will move on to Chequers for a working lunch and bilateral talks on a range of international issues, while Mr May and Mrs Trump take part in a separate schedule on Friday morning and early afternoon.